Introduction

 - Crops that performed well

-- Weather patterns that shifted timing
+- Weather patterns that changed timing